swiyu-admin-ch/swiyu-admin-ch.github.io/_specifications/swiss-profile-issuance.md

 If refused because a refresh is already in progress, Issuer MUST respond with error code 429 (Too Many Requests).<br>

 ### 14.6.
 Batch Issuing Credentials
-The Wallet MUST send at maximums the amount of proofs defined in the issuer metadata `batch_size`.<br>
+The Wallet MUST send at maximum the amount of proofs defined in the issuer metadata `batch_size`.<br>
 The Issuer MUST send exactly as many credentials as proofs received.<br>
 The Issuer should only use Batch Issuing if unlinkability of Verifiers is desired.<br>
 Batch Issuance should not be used for credentials that rely on use cases where the data itself can be used to link different presentations.<br>